 Thanks to a partnership with Energy Trust of Oregon, WES has found energy-saving opportunities in its operations.
 WES has saved 4,525,688 kilowatt hours at its Tri-City facility alone, resulting in more than $226,000 in energy cost savings.

 Trying to avoid the throw-it-away culture, Sustainability hosts innovative events called Repair Fairs, where they bring together people who have broken jewelry, small appliances, bikes or clothing with skilled volunteers who can fix them.
 With dozens of events each year around the county, the Repair Fairs teach everyone the value of respecting our possessions and repairing instead of replacing.
-Find a repair fair near you.

 Looking Out For Animal Friends